HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 We have a set of pydanitc models, which are the source of truth for the API format.
 Using them, you can encode, parse, and validate the request and response json.
 You can also use them natively in fastapi.
 The examples above were generated from these models.

-You can always find the most current version in [examples/models](https://github.com/HumanCompatibleAI/ranking-challenge/tree/main/examples/models)
+You can always find the most current version in [examples/models](https://github.com/HumanCompatibleAI/ranking-challenge/tree/main/module/src/ranking_challenge)

+To use them, just `pip install ranking-challenge`, and use them to generate and validate your request/response json: [PyPI: ranking-challenge](https://pypi.org/project/ranking-challenge/).

 ## Request fields